SWC-Advanced-Microscopy/SimpleMScanner/README.md

 * **scanAndAcquire_OO** - The same features as scanAndAcquire_Polished but in an object-oriented interface.

+* **scannerGUI** - A simple GUI wrapper for scanAndAcquire_OO.
+Currently it only:
+  1. Starts/stops scanning
+  2. Switches back and forth between unidirectional and bidirectional modes.
+  3. Allows update of the bidirectional phase delay
+  4. Saving that can be toggled with a checkbox

 * The **buildingBlocks** folder contains code snippets to help teach the individual concepts from the above without providing a solution to the whole problem.

-* The repository also contains functions for loading saved TIFF stacks from disk, etc.
+* The repository also contains a folder of utility functions.
+Currently just one for loading the saved TIFF stacks from disk.

 # Disclaimer